AnyBlok/anyblok-book/en/discovery/README.md

   you have chosen to install.
-This information is saved in the database so each database is an instance that can get a very different behaviours with only one running server, likes what is done in odoo an instance require a database to know wich bloks are installed.
+This information is saved in the database so each database is an instance that can get a very different behaviours with only one running server, likes what is done in odoo an instance require a database to know which bloks are installed.
 * You can easly separate code source in different bloks, in a blok you will be able to extend, overwrite or overload other bloks,